denniskbk/dennishendriks.github.io/README.md

 My project portfolio is build with reactJS.
 The website is fully responsive.
 I used css(scss) to add some effects and animations.

-The project uses Jarn to install the dependencies and Webpack to bundle the .js and .scss files.
+The project uses Yarn to install the dependencies and Webpack to bundle the .js and .scss files.

 <http://dennishendriks.github.io/Portfolio>